yaml/yaml-spec/spec/spec.md

 While most programming languages can use YAML for data serialization, YAML excels in working with those languages that are fundamentally built around the three basic primitives.
-These include the new wave of agile languages such as Perl, Python, PHP, Ruby and JavaScript.
+These include the new wave of dynamic languages such as Perl, Python, PHP, Ruby and JavaScript.

 There are hundreds of different languages for programming, but only a handful